Welcome to ME/CFS Advocacy Week 2020

 ME/CFS Advocacy Week 2020 - FAQ

-Do I need advocacy experience to attend ME/CFS DC Lobby Day?
+Do I need advocacy experience to participate in ME/CFS Advocacy Day?

 No experience?
 No problem!
 We will ensure every team includes an experienced advocate able to assist and answer questions.
-One of the benefits in participating in ME/CFS Lobby Day is the opportunity to learn from Solve M.E. staff and other experienced advocates.
+One of the benefits in participating in ME/CFS Advocacy Day is the opportunity to learn from Solve M.E. staff and other experienced advocates.
+Don’t forget to save the date for Solving M.E.
+Together: Remote Congressional Meeting Training Thursday April 16 at 5pm ET: Join Solve M.E.
+Advocacy Director, Emily Taylor and our Prime Advocacy partners to learn everything you need to know for Advocacy Day remote meetings on Tuesday April 21 including 1) How to use your mobile app, 2) Meeting best practices, and 3) a complete overview of our advocacy strategy and requests.

 What if my loved one lives in another congressional district or another State?

-How will my participation in ME/CFS DC Lobby Day make a difference?
+How will my participation in ME/CFS Advocacy Day make a difference?

 And, your passion translates that experience into action!